How to get long exposure on digital camera

 1. Use a tripod: Since long exposure photography involves using longer shutter speeds, it is essential to keep the camera steady.
 A tripod will ensure that your images are sharp and free from any unwanted camera shake.

-See also How to use a digital camera book
+See also Can you use a digital camera without a memory card

 2. Set the ISO to the lowest value: To minimize digital noise in your long exposure images, it is recommended to set the ISO to its lowest value.
 This will help create smoother and cleaner photos.